9 Clouds Automotive Marketing Blog

 In fact, over 60% of surveyed dealerships listed print advertising (a form of outbound marketing) as the most overrated marketing tactic.

-One of the most interesting findings of this year’s survey of auto market trends was that dealerships that simply check and document marketing ROI are four times more likely to see an increase in ROI year over year.
+One of the most interesting findings of the 2017 survey of auto market trends was that dealerships that simply check and document marketing ROI are four times more likely to see an increase in ROI year over year.
 Four times!

 This data supports the idea that knowledge is power.